 During 1904 the construction of the Club’s slipway began at the new site.
 It became necessary to proceed immediately with the erection of a clubhouse.

 Designed by a member, J.P.
-Kennison, the two-storey clubhouse was build by Adams Bros. at a cost of 629 pounds.
+Kennison, the two-storey clubhouse was built by Adams Bros. at a cost of 629 pounds.
 The clubhouse was formally opened by Past Commodore Louis Meyer on 24th June 1905, making St Kilda Yacht Club one of the first yacht clubs in Australia to have an on-site clubhouse.
 Eighty two members joined the services during World War I. Six were killed.
 In January 1920, a tablet was unveiled by the Mayor of St Kilda Councillor T.G.
 Allen, bearing the names of the members who lost their lives during the War.

 In August 1919 the St. Kilda Yacht Club had unsuccessfully petitioned for the right of the prefix ‘Royal’.
 They again petitioned with the backing of Lord Forster in April 1923.
 The club was advised in May 1924 that His Majesty, King George V, had conferred on the Club the prefix ‘Royal’.